atulmishra1236231-stack/python/README.md

 # python
-this is for python project
+this is for python practis